KhexDev/Modchart-template/Getting-Started.md

 Our modcharts work based on lua which is what you're going to be programming in, and an editor we recommend is [Visual Studio Code](https://code.visualstudio.com/)

+You should also look at our [actor id system](https://github.com/KadeDev/Kade-Engine/wiki/Actor-ID-System)

 ## Full Examples

 Here are some examples that you can base your code on.